The Bullboxer Staff is just one of those many designer hybrid dogs that have emerged in recent decades.

 They are fun, protective of their family, good to train and will be very affectionate towards you.

-They love to play, are alert to everything that is going on and are great with children.
+They love to play, are alert to everything that is going on and is great with children.

 However, they do need to be shown that they are not the dominant one in the pack, and they will keep on trying to push those boundaries.